- human–computer interaction

 - Honorary Fellow of the College of Science and Engineering at Edinburgh University

-2015 – A single rapid kit for detection of Ross River, Barmah Forest and other arboviruses in mosquitoes, Joanne Macdonald, Christian Jones (Department of Health Funding Initiative for Mosquito Management in Western Australia).
+2015 – A single rapid kit for detection of Ross River, Barmah Forest and other arboviruses in mosquitoes, Joanne Macdonald, Christian Jones (Department of Health Funding Initiative for Mosquito Management in Western Australia, A$50,000).
 We have developed a simple diagnostic test able to detect multiple pathogens that reduces costs compared to performing individual assays, and does not require specialised equipment.
 The assay detects nucleic acid molecules using an amplification procedure that requires a rapid incubation at a single temperature, followed by detection using simple paper strips (similar to a pregnancy test dipstick).
 We will apply this technology to develop field-amenable assays for detection of the common mosquito-borne diseases in Australia, including Ross River, Barmah Forest, West Nile, and Murray Valley encephalitis viruses.

 2015 – Driver courtesy project, Christian Jones, Bridie Scott-Parker, Nicholas Hansen (RACQ (A$100,000).
 The research aimed to understand the effect of driver courtesy and discourtesy on other road users, the effects on the driver exhibiting the behaviour, the motivations for driving discourteously, and the motivators to become more courteous when driving.
 It also recommended strategies to promote courtesy in road users.
-The project was achieved by a comprehensive review of driving courtesy literature; focus group research to explore driver's perceptions; and simulator-based research to investigate the impact of courteous and discourteous driving behaviour.
+The project was achieved by a comprehensive review of driving courtesy literature; focus group research to explore driver's perceptions; and CAVE and videogame simulator-based research to investigate the impact of courteous and discourteous driving behaviour.

-2014 – Makeway Lab, Christian Jones (Arts Queensland, Makeway Labs, Kolff Kollective).
+2014 – Makeway Lab, Christian Jones (Arts Queensland, Makeway Labs, Kolff Kollective, A$25,000).
 A health and design initiative using 3D printing technologies training to motivate and reskill patients.
 The project researched and developed a program for dialysis patients and resulted in an exhibition and pop-up shop featuring work by several dialysis designers.

 2014 – Visitor expectations and experience survey – Mary Cairncross Scenic Reserve, Christian Jones, Niamh Jones (Sunshine Coast Council).
 A detailed understanding of visitor expectations and experiences in visiting Mary Cairncross Scenic Reserve, which has informed planning of the redesign of MCSR including building works and interactive interpretation.
 The report has been used extensively by the architects and planners, and the Concept Design Advisory Panel.

-2013 – Memory Keeper: A digital therapeutic approach to the treatment of Alzheimer's disease, Christian Jones, Margaret McAllister, Mary Katsikitis, Florin Opresu (National Medical & Scientific Research grants).
+2013 – Memory Keeper: A digital therapeutic approach to the treatment of Alzheimer's disease, Christian Jones, Margaret McAllister, Mary Katsikitis, Florin Opresu (National Medical & Scientific Research grants, A$50,000).
 Tablet-based software application for use by carers, family and persons with Alzheimer's which collects, collates, and presents personalised memories as a way of reducing anxiety, agitation, disorientation and depression in residents, reduce need for medical sedation, and to enhance family connections.

-2013 – N2E: An interactive learning resource for future nurse leaders in education, Margaret McAllister, Mary Katsikitis, Florin Opresu, Christian Jones (auDA Foundation).
+2013 – N2E: An interactive learning resource for future nurse leaders in education, Margaret McAllister, Mary Katsikitis, Florin Opresu, Christian Jones (auDA Foundation, A$25,000).
 Researched and developed the N2E platform, an online community for nurse educators to explore and share innovations in learning and teaching using digital stories.
 Content collated from hosted workshops showcasing latest L&T practice in nurse education.

 2013 – EcoVis, Susan Bohmer, Chelsea Caldwell-Ternezis, Pat Harding, Sam Hoogvliet, Christian Jones, Debra Livingston, Megan Marks, Ben Rolfe, Uwe Terton, Daniel Wood (Sunshine Coast Council project).
 Data visualisation for communicating environmental messages and promoting behaviour change.
 It is a collaborative research venture between USC and SCC’s Community and Cultural Programs, and Economic Development departments, providing USC with an innovative cross-disciplinary research project, and SCC with a cutting-edge public artwork that emphasises its mission ‘to become Australia’s most sustainable region: vibrant, green, diverse’.
 Researched and developed an innovative interactive artwork, called ‘People’s Garden’ which was showcased at the Noosa Junction.